Satisfactory Academic Progress (SAP) Policy For Clock Hour Certificate Programs

 2. Quantitative - Pace of Progress

-Students must successfully complete at least 67% of their cumulative attempted clock hours to stay on pace with the Maximum Time Frame requirements.
+Students must successfully complete (pass) at least two-thirds (66.67%) of their cumulative attempted clock hours to stay on pace with the Maximum Time Frame requirements described below.

 - Attempted clock hours are the hours a student attends each payment period.